Turkey Ricotta Meatballs

 June 19, 2025

 I love biting into a juicy, flavorful meatball!
-You do as well?
+What about you?

 Turkey is a naturally lean meat, which means turkey meatballs can easily turn out dry, dense, and tough.
 But there’s a simple solution: ricotta cheese.
 It adds rich creaminess and helps create a tender, juicy texture that makes all the difference.
-And while marinara sauce is a classic pairing, meatballs—whether made from turkey, chicken, beef, or pork—don’t have to be limited to it.
+And while marinara sauce is a classic pairing, meatballs—whether made from turkey, chicken, beef, or pork—can be served with many other sauces, like this white wine sauce.
 Once you master the basics of a good meatball, the possibilities open wide.
 Try serving them over riced cauliflower, toss them with a vibrant vegetable pasta, or pair them with couscous or whatever grains you have on hand.
 With a little creativity, you can turn one technique into countless delicious meals.

 Key Ingredients in This Recipe